benjaminion/upgrading-ethereum-book/src/book.md

   - in-protocol data sharding, and
   - an array of potential future enhancements.

-I will not be covering any of the historic Ethereum&nbsp;1.0 protocol, except as it touches upon The Merge.
+I will not be covering any of the historic Ethereum&nbsp;1.0 protocol, including the Ethereum Virtual Machine (EVM), except as it touches upon The Merge.
 The [Mastering Ethereum book](https://github.com/ethereumbook/ethereumbook) is an excellent resource, though rather out of date now.
 Although rollups and other so-called layer 2 solutions have rapidly become part of the overall Ethereum&nbsp;2.0 system, they are by definition not in-protocol, and I will not be covering them here.
 I will not be discussing, DeFi, DAOs, NFTs, or any of the wonderful things that can be built on top of this amazing technology.

 It's a chunky list of exclusions, but there's still [plenty to talk about](/contents/).